afrique18/pwa-text-editor/README.md

 ## Installation

-- Clone the repository: 'git clone <repository-url>'
+- Clone the repository: 'git clone'
-- Navigate to the prooject directory
+- Navigate to the project directory
 - Install all dependencies: 'npm i'
 - Start the server: 'npm run start'